Castra: Etymology

 If this is the civilian interpretation, the military version must be "military reservation", a piece of land cut off from the common land around it and modified for military use.
 All castra must be defended by works, often no more than a stockade, for which the soldiers carried stakes, and a ditch.
 The castra could be prepared under attack within a hollow square or behind a battle line.
 Considering that the earliest military shelters were tents made of hide or cloth, and all but the most permanent bases housed the men in tents placed in quadrangles and separated by numbered streets, one castrum may well have acquired the connotation of tent.

-Linguistic development of the military castra
+Linguistic development

 The commonest Latin syntagmata (here phrases) for the term castra are: